-Broadly put, my research focuses on American literature and science in the long nineteenth century (1830 – 1914).
+My research focuses on American literature and science in the long nineteenth century (1830 – 1914).
 Specifically, I study the reciprocal relationship between the life and human sciences, on the one hand, and literary and cultural production, on the other.
-In other words, I consider how new and developing disciplines like biology, ecology, psychology, and sociology were products of a cultural, political, and social environment that they themselves–along with other vectors–helped to shape and form.
+In other words, I consider how the period’s new and developing disciplines (like biology, ecology, psychology, and sociology) were products of a socio-cultural environment that they themselves–along with other vectors–helped to shape and form.
 The interchange between science & literature goes both ways, and sometimes in other ways, too–ways that are difficult to predict from the outset.
-As a literary scholar I believe that written narratives from the period (whether fiction, non-fiction, or somewhere between) provide reliable and unique access to this messy, surprising, and ever-important site of exchange.
+As a literary scholar I believe that written narratives (whether fiction, non-fiction, or somewhere between) provide reliable and unique access to this messy, surprising, and ever-important site of exchange.

 I argue that this confluence of crowd interests must be situated within the history of American race and racism, since depictions of the crowd are inherently racialized, whether explicitly or implicitly.
 Only by grappling with the racial face of the putatively ‘faceless’ crowd can we come to understand why the late nineteenth witnessed such an obsessive interest in the crowd and related (though importantly different!) collective social formations, like the corporation, the lynch mob, the masses, the population, the aggregate.